Know Your Numbers

 A waxy substance produced by the liver

-Get your cholesterol checked and talk to your doctor about your numbers and how they impact your overall risk.
-Because cholesterol is unable to dissolve in the blood, it has to be transported to and from the cells by carriers called lipoproteins.
+Get your cholesterol checked and talk to your health care professional about your numbers and how they impact your overall risk.
+Because cholesterol is unable to dissolve in the blood, it must be transported to and from the cells by carriers called lipoproteins.
 Low-density lipoprotein (or LDL) cholesterol, is known as "bad" cholesterol; high-density lipoprotein (or HDL) cholesterol, is known as "good" cholesterol.

 Get more information about cholesterol.